Siebel Field Service Guide > Scheduling Using Siebel Scheduler >

 - The Locked Schedule and Locked Assignment check boxes are considered.

-If the ABS can find an open spot for an activity, the Owner field, Planned Start field, and Planned End field are updated in the cache and written to the Siebel database.
-If the ABS cannot insert an activity, the status of the activity is set to Unscheduled but the Owner field, Planned Start field, and Planned End field remain unchanged so that a service manager can see the original committed time for the customer.
+If the ABS can find an open spot for an activity, then the Owner field, Planned Start field, and Planned End field are updated in the cache and written to the Siebel database.
+If the ABS cannot insert an activity, then the status of the activity is set to Unscheduled but the Owner field, Planned Start field, and Planned End field remain unchanged so that a service manager can see the original committed time for the customer.
 The new status is written to the Siebel database and recorded in the log if the logging level is set to level 3 or above.
 The activity is not kept in the ABS cache.

 Unless an activity changes during the load, the ABS does not modify the activity in the Siebel database.
-If the ABS fails, the version in the Siebel database is consistent with the version in the cache.
+If the ABS fails, then the version in the Siebel database is consistent with the version in the cache.
 Any manual changes you make in the Siebel database are exceptions to this rule.

-Reloading Migrated Data for Activities
+Reload of Migrated Data for Activities

-If you want to migrate activity data to a new application, use Siebel Enterprise Integration Manager (EIM).
+If you want to migrate activity data to a new application, then use Siebel Enterprise Integration Manager (EIM).
 For more information, see Siebel Enterprise Integration Manager Administration Guide.

 The following fields are critical for migrating the activity data:

 When you load the ABS after migration, activities are scheduled according to the employee and service region schedule.
-If an activity can be scheduled for its original owner, planned start, and planned end, no change is made to the activity data and the employee is scheduled for the activity.
-If the activity cannot be scheduled in this way, the activity is rescheduled by using its Earliest Start and Latest Start fields.
+If an activity can be scheduled for its original owner, planned start, and planned end, then no change is made to the activity data and the employee is scheduled for the activity.
+If the activity cannot be scheduled in this way, then the activity is rescheduled by using its Earliest Start and Latest Start fields.
 The Planned Start field, Planned End field, Owner field (if such a change is required), and Status field are updated for the activity.

 To make sure that the migrated activities can be loaded into ABS and scheduled for the original owner, planned start, and planned end, the following conditions must apply: